About 80% of physicians are married, according to a recent online survey, and these doctors often marry other doctors or other health professionals.

-Find out more about why physicians are marrying within the health care field.
+Find out more about why physicians are marrying within health care, but first here are three great reads on the topic medical marriage and romance.

 Increased time together in the workplace

-Many physicians will often marry other health care workers because of life timing and availability, said one emergency physician who married a pediatric oncologist.
+Many physicians will often marry other health professionals because of life timing and availability, said one emergency physician who married a pediatric oncologist.

 “The times in your life when you’re seeking a partner happen to coincide very nicely with the time you’re in medical school and training,” the emergency physician said.
 “It’s a huge chunk of life, and your social circles revolve around that.”